Archive features in Exchange Online Archiving

 Users can restore items they have deleted from any email folder in their archive.
 When an item is deleted, it is kept in the archive's Deleted Items folder.
 It remains there until it is manually removed by the user, or automatically removed by retention policies.

 After an item has been removed from the archive's Deleted Items folder, the item is kept in the archive's Recoverable Items folder for an additional 14 days before being permanently removed.
-Users can recover these items using the Recover Deleted Items feature in Microsoft Outlook or Outlook Web App.
+Users can recover these items using the Recover Deleted Items feature in Microsoft Outlook or Outlook on the web.

 If a user has manually purged an item from the Recoverable Items folder, an administrator can recover the item within the same 14 day window, through a feature called Single Item Recovery.
 This feature allows administrators to conduct a multi-mailbox search to find purged items and then use the